davejagoda/davejagoda.github.io/quotes/index.md

 \- Henry Kissinger

+> There cannot be a crisis next week.
+My schedule is already full.

+\- Henry Kissinger

 > Hardly present in the debate of the day, or in historians' since, the pogroms answer the question 'Was the Intervention wowrth it?' at a stroke.
 The answer is No. Even at the distance of a century, with